Reldeam/satispy/README.md

-# SATISPY - Factory Game Production Optimiser
+# SATISPY - Factory Game Production Optimizer

 This is just a small tool to find the most Awesome Sink Points you can make per minute.
 The objective function is set to the points you get for each